tylemonsanderson/data-science-ai-python-course/README_COMPREHENSIVE.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### **🎓 Academic Use**
-- Free for educational institutions
+- Free for educational institutions and personal learning
 - Attribution required for derivatives
 - Commercial training requires permission

 ### **💼 Commercial Use**
+- Free for individual and educational use
 - Contact us for enterprise licensing
-- Custom versions available
+- Custom versions available for organizations
-- White-label options for training companies

 ---